Repzo/repzo-ultramsg/README.md

 # Repzo-Ultramsg Integration

 Welcome to the GitHub repository for the Repzo-Ultramsg integration!
 This integration is designed to facilitate seamless communication between Repzo, a CRM specializing in field management, and Ultramsg, a multifunctional API for WhatsApp.
-At the moment, our primary feature is sending invoice details from Repzo directly to the client's cellphone via WhatsApp.
+At the moment, our primary features are sending invoice, work order and sales order details from Repzo directly to the client's cellphone via WhatsApp.

 ## Features

-- **Invoice Notifications**: Automatically send WhatsApp messages to clients containing invoice details issued by Repzo.
+- **Invoice Notifications**: Automatically send WhatsApp messages and documents to clients containing invoice details issued by Repzo.
+- **Work Order Notifications**: Automatically send WhatsApp messages and documents to clients containing work order details issued by Repzo.
+- **Sales Order Notifications**: Automatically send WhatsApp messages and documents to clients containing sales order details issued by Repzo.

 ## Table of Contents